Broadcast Television / Film Video-Audio Quality Control FAQ

 Q: My QC report says my film has a non-standard aspect ratio, what does this mean?

-A:The Aspect ratio is the size and shape of the screen while viewing the movie.
+A: The Aspect Ratio is the size and shape of the picture while viewing the movie.
 It is the ratio between the Vertical lines (top and bottom) and the sides (left and right) of the edge of the picture.
-The standard for high def broadcast TV and movies is 16X9 which is the ratio on your home TV, A 16X9 Full frame (1.78 to 1) will fill the entire frame.
-There are also matted versions of movies where the top and bottom of the picture are narrower than a full frame (sometimes called Letterbox) Most movies if not full frame are 2.39 or 2.40 to 1.
-There are other aspect ratios like 1.85 which is not used as much these days.
-As aspect ratio can be gauged to be correct by doing a “line count” on a waveform monitor.
+The standard for UHD & high-definition broadcast TV and movies is 16×9, which is the ratio on your home TV.
+A 16X9 Full frame (1.78 to 1) will fill the entire screen.
+There are also matted versions of movies where the picture is narrower than a full frame; these are sometimes called Letterbox.
+Most movies, if not full-frame, have an aspect ratio of 2.39 or 2.40 to 1.

 Q: What is HDR?
-And what is the difference between HDR & SDR.
+And what is the difference between HDR & SDR?

-There are different color spacing with SDR & HDR.
-SDR uses the ITU-Rec 709 color space which is the same used in hi-definition video.
-More advanced color spacing and gamut are used for HDR including Rec.
-2020 which is used for UHD HDR.
+There is different color spacing with SDR & HDR.
+SDR uses the ITU-Rec 709 color space, which is the same used in high-definition video.
+More advanced color spacing and gamut are used for HDR, including Rec.
+2020, which is used for UHD HDR.
+There are also higher levels of HDR, such as HDR 10 and Dolby Vision, which have a whole set of specifications that can be found in our Post Production Video Specifications page.

 Q: Why should I hire your company instead of one of the other (bigger) companies out there?

 You have direct access to the owner of the company virtually 24/7.
-You can call anytime with any questions you may have before, during or after the job.
+You can call anytime with any questions you may have before, during, or after the job.
 Our QC standards are also the highest in the industry.

-Q: OK we are ready to send your are project for QC, What exactly do we need to send
+Q: OK we are ready to send your are project for QC, What exactly do we need to send?